staceyhs/roboger_neighborhood/README.md

 ## Description

-_This is a simple program to produce beeps and boops from certain number inputs._
+_This is a simple program to produce beeps and boops from certain number inputs.
+The background animation and the attempted button animation are from YouTube and other online tutorials/resources._

 ## Setup/Installation Requirements